Tyrrell Hatton qualified for his 13th consecutive Open by finishing fourth on the final Race to Dubai rankings in November 2025.

 Hatton reached fifth in the world with his four-stroke victory in the 2021 Abu Dhabi HSBC Championship - the win coming just three months after he captured the BMW PGA Championship by the same margin.
 And that followed his first PGA Tour title at the 2020 Arnold Palmer Invitational.

-Made his Ryder Cup debut in 2018 in Paris where he and Paul Casey beat Dustin Johnson and Rickie Fowler, while he was a key man in Europe’s regaining of the Ryder Cup in Rome.
+Made his Ryder Cup debut in 2018 in Paris where he and Paul Casey beat Dustin Johnson and Rickie Fowler, while he was a key man in Europe’s regaining of the Ryder Cup in Rome and their defence at Bethpage Black in September.

 He was runner-up to Scottie Scheffler at the 2023 Players Championship in Florida and finished joint fifth in the The 145th Open at Royal Troon, and tied for sixth at Royal Portrush in 2019.